How to Install PyCharm on Debian 12/11/10

 Executing these commands will look for updates for all the software installed via the APT package manager on your system, including PyCharm.
 Regularly updating your applications can significantly improve your overall user experience and productivity.

-There might be times when you no longer require PyCharm on your system.
-In such cases, you can uninstall it using the commands that correspond to the method you used during installation.
+Sometimes, you no longer require PyCharm on your system.
+In such cases, you can uninstall it using the commands corresponding to the method you used during installation.

 Here are the commands to uninstall the respective PyCharm editions: